Osaühing OÜ (Private Limited Company)

 Withholding Taxes – There is no withholding tax on dividends.
 However, if dividends are subject to the reduced corporate income tax (14%) and are distributed to individuals (residents or non-residents), they may be subject to a 7% withholding tax, unless it is reduced due to a tax treaty.

-Royalties paid to non-residents are subject to a 10% withholding tax, unless tax rate is reduced under a tax treaty or exempted via the EU interests and royalties directive.
+Royalties paid to non-residents are subject to a 10% withholding tax unless the tax rate is reduced under a tax treaty or exempted via the EU interests and royalties directive.

 Foreign-source income – Foreign-source income is generally subject to corporate tax.